Understand that mechanical or electrical work done is equal to the energy transferred

 Relationship to Energy

-Work done on a system results in an equivalent amount of energy transferred to or from that system:
+The numerical value of work done on (or by) a system is exactly the amount of energy transferred to (or from) that system:

 QuantitySymbolSI UnitDefinition